omkarcloud/google-maps-scraper/README.md

   </a>
 </p>

+### ❓ While in progress, "All Task" shows around 80K results, but after completion it drops to 60K.
+Why?

+We remove duplicates at the end of all tasks, so expect the final count to be lower than what you see during progress.

+Google lists the same places across multiple cities, so expect results to drop by 20% to 40% for country-level extraction.

 ### ❓ In the exported file, the characters are in English instead of Japanese/Korean/Hindi.
 How can I preserve the original language when exporting?